 The name turmeric originates from the Latin name terra merita meaning deserved earth.
 In English, turmeric was known as yellow root and Indian saffron.
 Indian turmeric is regarded as the best in the world market because of its high curcumin content.

-In the past, turmeric with his musky flavour and aroma was widely used as a spice, food preservative, or as a colouring agent to dye clothes such as wool, cotton or silk.
-In cooking, turmeric powder is used in the preparations of curries, fish, meat products, etc. In modern times, the colouring ingredient of turmeric (curcuminoids) is used as a safe food colour in spices, cheese, mustard or cereal products.
-And, while Hindu priests use turmeric to colour their robes, others use this herb to colour French mustard.
+In the past, turmeric with his musky flavor and aroma was widely used as a spice, food preservative, or as a coloring agent to dye clothes such as wool, cotton or silk.
+In cooking, turmeric powder is used in the preparations of curries, fish, meat products, etc. In modern times, the coloring ingredient of turmeric (curcuminoids) is used as a safe food color in spices, cheese, mustard or cereal products.
+And, while Hindu priests use turmeric to color their robes, others use this herb to colour French mustard.